julplee/synthesio-job-descriptions/job-descriptions/frontend-engineer.md

 * Experience with maintainable and scalable CSS
 * Knowledge of Git branching and tools like npm or yarn

-Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra
+Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra (ScyllaDB), Ansible

 ## Requirements